-- The Board acknowledges the position of the Respondent that the rental income for the subject had been underestimated by the City of Edmonton and that the model had used incorrect information in the calculation of Potential Gross Income.
+• The Board acknowledges the position of the Respondent that the rental income for the subject had been underestimated by the City of Edmonton and that the model had used incorrect information in the calculation of Potential Gross Income.
+However, the Board noted that the evidence concerning the extensive renovations to the subject was presented orally by the Respondent and that less weight should be given to this evidence.
 The Board accepts the Respondent's submission that the error would be corrected in the 2011 assessment year.
-However, for this assessment year, the Board accepts the Potential Gross Income as calculated by the Respondent and set out in the account detail report. - The Board accepts the argument of the Respondent that there must be consistency in the data used.
+However, for this assessment year, the Board accepts the Potential Gross Income as calculated by the Respondent and set out in the account detail report (R-1, page 20).

+- The Board accepts the argument of the Respondent that there must be consistency in the data used.
 The Complainant used the Potential Gross Income and vacancy rate as calculated by the Respondent.
 These are based on typical market data.
-The Complainant then proceeded to extract a capitalization rate based on sales data which used different information of income and vacancy. - The Board does not accept the Complainant's submission that a direct sales approach supports his request for a reduction in the assessment.
+The Complainant then proceeded to extract a capitalization rate from sales data based on different information of income and vacancy. - The Board does not accept the Complainant's submission that a direct sales approach supports his request for a reduction in the assessment.
 The Board is of the opinion that the comparables sales by the Complainant lack similarity in many respects with the subject property, thus making any comparability unreliable.

 Therefore, the Board concludes that the Complainant has failed to provide sufficient compelling evidence to the Board that the assessment of the subject is incorrect or inequitable.

 Dated this 25th day of November, 2010, at the City of Edmonton, in the Province of Alberta.

+Presiding Officer

-Presiding Officer This Decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, R.S.A.
+This Decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, R.S.A.
 2000, c.M-26.